 Specifically, my research focuses on the following areas:

 Bio in a nutshell

 I completed my PhD at Berkeley in Fall 2019 advised by Profs.
 Shankar Sastry, Claire Tomlin, and Anca Dragan.
 Before that, I got my B.S./M.S.
-Engineering degree at the Universidad Politécnica de Madrid in Spain and an additional Masters at Cranfield University in the UK.
+Electrical Engineering degree at the Universidad Politécnica de Madrid in Spain and a Masters in Aeronautics at Cranfield University in the UK.
 I also spent one year working in UAV system design at Aerialtronics.
 I was then awarded the La Caixa Foundation fellowship to pursue a graduate degree in the United States.
 At the midpoint of my PhD, I spent 6 months doing R&D work at Apple.